 - administrative office will be open for visitors

 - all other safety procedures in place will continue for each site as appropriate.

 On April 13 Habitat hosted an online meeting about Habitat Happenings in Georgetown – Shepherd’s Village Update.
 The meeting was recorded and can be viewd on this link.

+Habitat for Humanity’s Round Rock ReStore permanently closed; Georgetown ReStore remains open with a newly expanded sales floor.
 Despite easy access and visible location, the volume of shoppers and sales never met the organization’s expectations.
-Following the closure, HFHWC will continue to operate the Georgetown ReStore and will further develop its online store.
+HFHWC continues to operate the Georgetown ReStore and plans to further develop its online store.
 HFHWC is exploring developing pop-up stores as well as mobile donation drop-off and sales sites.

 “The ReStore program will continue to be a part of Habitat for Humanity’s efforts in Williamson County with our Georgetown ReStore remaining open with a newly expanded sales floor.
 Closing the Round Rock ReStore was a difficult yet necessary decision.
 During these challenging times, we need to use our current resources to best meet the goals of all three HFHWC programs – Homeownership, Home Repair and the Restore,” said Debbie Hoffman, Executive Director of HFHWC.